 Crème Brûlée is on the top of almost everyone’s dessert list when they go out to dinner.
 It’s this magical, delicious dessert that everyone thinks is too hard to make at home.
 And that my friends is not true.

 Well my friends, I’m here to dispel that myth and show you just how easy it is to make this OMG delicious Restaurant Style Dessert in your own home.
 You could be enjoying this creamy dessert for dinner tonight with just a few simple ingredients.
 Heavy cream, sugar, egg yolks and vanilla is all you need to make my creme brulee recipe.

-- In a saucepan, over medium-high heat, bring the cream and the vanilla bean seeds to the scalding point (the cream should just begins to bubble around the edges.
+- In a medium saucepan, over medium-high heat, bring the cream to the scalding point (the cream should just begin to bubble around the edges.
 You don’t want burnt cream).
-Remove the pan from the heat and allow to cool slightly.
+Remove the pan from the heat and allow it to cool slightly.

-- Gradually pour the scalding cream into the egg yolk mixture, making sure you keep whisking constantly so the eggs don’t curdle.
-(Stir in vanilla extract, if using.)
+- Gradually pour the scalded cream into the egg mixture, making sure you keep whisking constantly so the eggs don’t curdle.

 - Prepare a water bath for the creme brûlée by carefully pouring enough hot or boiling water into the roasting pan, to halfway up the sides of the ramekins.